afterpartyai/bittensor-conversation-genome-project/README.md

 ```

-If you have any reported errors in the .env and run again until all tests are finished.
+If you have any reported errors, check your **.env** and Python environment and run again until all tests are finished.

 These tests run outside the Bittensor network (so no emissions), but they will get a test conversation, process it using your OpenAI key, and report the results.
 That will make sure the process itself is running properly on your machine.

 If everything is working properly, you are ready to run against the testnet.
 Simply run this file: